Zerraa/tenacity-tera/content/en/dungeons/sky-cruiser-endeavor-hard.md

 <h3>Last Boss: Darkan</h3>

 The tank should aim to fight the boss in the middle, so mechanics such as DoT circles can be placed on the sides.

+     Menma's TERA changes:

+    - He is extremely fast.
+    - 1 Swipe is still iframable.
+    - When he kneels down, he applies a bleed and a root.
+      - Prevents useage of skills and slows you down.
+    - Gains a 5% attack speed and 3% power buff every 25%
+      - on 75,50,25,10%
+    - He gains 10minute buff on engage.
+      - Acts as a timer.
+Once it runs out its impossible to clear.
+    - At 25% he will put a 3minute bleeding debuff on every person.
+      - Bleeds for 7% every 2 seconds.
+      - Bleeds way more when fully buffed at 10%.
+    - Fire bleeding from his attacks is no longer cleansable.
+      - Stacks up.
+    - His secondary aggro will most likely kill you, its very fast.

+    - Ghosts have 2.5 bilion HP.
+      - They hit for 150k
+    - They MUST be stunned or you will have a bad time.

 <center><h3>Key Mechanics</h3></center>